Bacon-Wrapped Jalapeño Poppers

-- Cook peppers.
+- Cook.
 Bake peppers for 25-30 minutes or until slightly browned on top and bacon is crispy.
 If needed, turn oven to broil for a minute or two, watching very carefully, to crisp things up a bit.
 Serve immediately.

 Pro Tip: I like to slice right through the stem and leave it on so there is something to hold on to when picking up these jalapeño poppers.

-You can totally cook these Bacon-Wrapped Jalapeño Poppers in an air fryer!
-Just preheat the air fryer to 325 degrees F, then cook the jalapeño poppers in a single layer for 12 minutes until the cheese is melted and the bacon is crisp.
+You can totally cook these Jalapeño Poppers in an air fryer!
+Just preheat the air fryer to 325 degrees F, then cook them in a single layer for 12 minutes or until the cheese is melted and the bacon is crisp.

 Tips for recipe success